JOSE CANSECO BASEBALL CARDS

 The eruption of aggressive steroid accusations in the mid-1990s tarnished Canseco’s legacy to a degree.
 It did little to diminish interest in his powerful on-field performance as depicted on vintage cardboard.
 Cards from his later years with the Rangers, Red Sox, Yankees and others are still prized by completists looking to archive his entire career.

-Read also: TOPPS 1972 BASEBALL CARDS
+Read also: ARE SAMPLE BASEBALL CARDS WORTH ANYTHING

 In retirement, Canseco has authored books like “Juiced” that made further claims about PED use in baseball.
 The controversy adds an alternative layer of intrigue to his vintage cards.
 For collectors, it’s the statistics, accomplishments and iconic visuals from his playing days that remain most memorable.
 As one of the original superstars of home run hitting, Jose Canseco’s cards will always hold a special place in the history of the hobby.